Privacy policy

 What is the legal basis for processing this data?

-We also offer the booking of online courses via our website as part of the VERSO Academy.
-We use the namotto service for this.
+We also offer the booking of online courses via our website as part of the VERSO Academy (https://verso.de/academy-esg-online-kurse/).
+For this we use the service of the reseller namotto.

 Namotto is a service of the